 Accra (8-11 hours)

-- Direct VIP Bus, leaving daily from their own bus terminal at Kwame Nkrumah Circle directly to Kintampo at 10 am and 9 pm.
+- Direct VIP Bus, leaving daily from their own bus terminal at Kwame Nkrumah Circle directly to Kintampo at 8:30 am and 8:30 pm.
 From Kintampo leaving to Accra from their station behind the old market at 8 am and 8 pm.
-Very comfortable and spacious new buses, approx. 65 GHC.
-Every other VIP bus service to Tamale would drop you also in Kintampo.
-WhatsApp: +233 20 920 6080, email@example.com.
+Very comfortable and spacious new buses, approx. 80 GHC (as of Nov 2021).
+Buses from Kintampo to Accra fill up quickly.
+It is recommendable to buy the ticket the day before travelling or early in the morning.
+You can make a reservation at the Kintampo office: +233 54 6341135.
+Every other VIP bus service to Tamale or Bolgatanga would drop you also in Kintampo.
+General VIP support (also via WhatsApp): +233 20 920 6080, firstname.lastname@example.org.

 - Direct O.A.
 Bus from their own bus station at Kwame Nkrumah Circle directly to Kintampo at 8 am and 8 pm.
 From Kintampo leaving to Accra from their station opposite Sawaba transport yard at 8 am and 8 pm as well.
-Buses are comfortable, but a bit less than the VIP Bus, approx. 65 GHC.
+Buses are comfortable, but a bit less than the VIP Bus, approx. 80 GHC (as of Nov 2021).

 - Direct GPRTU Bus from Neoplan Station at Kwame Nkrumah Circle is cheaper, it starts loading around 6 am and leaves when full (most likely around 8 am, but be there earlier, if you want to be sure).

-- VIP Bus to Kumasi (several services daily), and then change to a TroTro for 20 GHC to Kintampo.
+- VIP Bus to Kumasi (several services daily), and then change to a TroTro for approx. 35 GHC to Kintampo.
 Taxi drivers will lead you to the next TroTro station, best option is Adehyeman Station, another station is located here…

 - VIP Bus to Tamale would also drop you in Kintampo (3 pm and 5 pm), due to the leaving hours you will arrive to Kintampo in the night or early morning.